[Acoustic Guitar Chords] > How to Play the G Chord: Easy Tutorial and Chord Charts

 The Easy G Chord on Guitar

-While this isn’t a G major chord, this chord shape will work in a pinch.
-This chord is technically called a G6 because it uses the 6th note in a G major scale.
+While the following isn’t strictly a G major chord, this chord shape will work in a pinch.
+It’s technically called a G6 because it uses the 6th note in a G major scale.

-Here’s what the G6 chord looks like on the fretboard:
+Here’s what it looks like on the fretboard:

-This version of a G chord only requires two fingers to play.
-This makes it much easier for beginner guitar players.
+This version of a G chord only requires two fingers to play, which makes it much easier for beginner guitar players.

 Here’s how to play the easiest G chord: